bhavirdy/app-load-testing-ag/README.md

 # Prerequisites:

-Python 3.x
+Python 3.x,
-requests library
+requests library,
-matplotlib library
+matplotlib library,
 How to Use
 Install the required libraries by running the following command: